mkayontour/icinga-summit-workshop/docs/09-extend-environment.md

 ### The End

 Thanks for taking part at the workshop.
-Hopefully you took away a good overview over the Icinga collection and its features.
+Hopefully you got a good overview over the Icinga collection and its features.

-If you need further assistance with Ansible or Icinga, feel free to reach out to [NETWAYS GmbH](https://netways.de).
+If you need further assistance with Ansible or Icinga, feel free to reach out to [NETWAYS GmbH](https://netways.de) anytime.